Application overview and process

 At the end of each year, we write a post-mortem that describes what went well and what could be better at each of the partner locations.
 Here are our post-mortems from 2018, 2019, and 2020.
 Also, here are some articles and blog posts about the Summer Institutes:

 Yes.
 Here are some sample budgets for an in-person partner location with 20 participants.
 However, you will need to adjust the numbers to align with the costs at your location.
+Note: If you are a visa holder outside of your country of citizenship, please work with your institution to determine whether you will be able to accept an honorarium payment for your role organizing a SICSS event.

 Yes.
 Here’s some advice about running a partner location.